Delta Kappa Epsilon

 Delta Kappa Epsilon (ΔΚΕ), commonly known as DKE or Deke, is one of the oldest fraternities in the United States, with fifty-six active chapters and five active colonies across North America.
-It was founded at Yale College in 1844 by fifteen sophomores who were discontent with the existing fraternity order on campus.
-The men established a fellowship where the candidate most favored was he who combined in the most equal proportions the Gentleman, the Scholar and the Jolly Good Fellow.
+It was founded at Yale College in 1844 by fifteen sophomores who were discontented with the existing fraternity order on campus.
+The men established a fellowship where the candidate most favored was "he who combined in the most equal proportions the Gentleman, the Scholar, and the Jolly Good Fellow."